-Kaplan proposes 50 percent of next police academy are residents
+Kaplan proposes that 50 percent of next police academy be residents

 on September 18, 2014